ArseniySavin/Qazaq-Transliteration/README.md

 So if you using MT message for banking operation or Posting messages for companies.
 You can send transliteration message on QAZAQ your partners.

+<h2>Most popular translated</h2>
+<b>Cyrillic-Qazaq</b> - This is translate used everywhere and every bank of country.
+Here used unicode 1251.<br/>
+<b>Qazaq-Aparat</b> - Sometimes national bank uses this translate.
+Here used unicode utf-8.

 <h1>How to use</h1>

 <h3>Use as SQL function:</h3>